BareMetalDevJ/led-project_2-Experiment-with-Struct/README.md

 # led-project_2-Experiment-with-Struct
-LED ON/OFF &amp; Toggle BareMetalCoding with ARM Cortex M4 Core STM32F466 Nuclei-F446RE in C this time using Struct
+LED ON/OFF &amp; Toggle BareMetalCoding with ARM Cortex M4 Core STM32F466 Nuclei-F446RE in C this time using Structure different way but same result as LEd-Project